itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 <div class="embed-container"><iframe src="https://www.youtube.com/embed/AgbVpvk6sV8" frameborder="0" autohide="1" controls="0" modestbranding="1" showinfo="0"></iframe></div>

+##

+Having all your website source files living in Bitbucket gives you complete flexibility to work the way you want.

+If you need to overhaul a website design you can create a new branch so it doesn't interfere with non-developers updating content.

+If you want to see what a website looked like six months ago you can revert back to a commit at that time.

+If you have a complicated approval process you can use pull requests and branching you can make the approval process as complex as you need.

+## ---

 ## A simpler way to work

 CloudCannon streamlines the entire process of creating websites for non-developers so you can concentrate on creating stunning experiences.
 Developers can build faster and have more control when creating websites.
 Non-developers have a beautiful inline editing experience.
 The CloudCannon Bitbucket Connect Add-on means you can do all of this from with in Bitbucket.

 ---

-Having all your website source files living in Bitbucket gives you complete flexibility to work the way you want.

-Working on an overhaul of the website design?
-Just create a new branch so it doesn't interfere with non-developers updating content.

-Want to see what a website looked like six months ago?
-Just revert back to a commit at that time.

-Have a complicated approval process?
-With pull requests and branching you can make the approval process as complex as you need.